Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 New windows are a significant investment in your home’s comfort and value, but the upfront cost can feel daunting.
 The good news is you don’t have to cover the entire expense on your own.
 Several programs, from federal tax credits to local utility rebates and contractor financing, can make your window replacement project much more affordable.
 Taking the time to explore these options can save you a substantial amount of money, turning a big project into a manageable one.
 Let’s walk through the best places to look for financial assistance.

-Finding Federal Tax Credits
+Check for Federal Tax Credits

 One of the best places to start is with federal incentives.
 The government often rewards homeowners for making their homes more energy-efficient.
 You may be able to claim the Energy Efficient Home Improvement Credit, which can reduce your tax liability.
 To qualify, your new windows must meet specific energy performance standards set by the program.
 When you file your taxes, you’ll need to complete and submit IRS Form 5695 to claim the credit.
 Be sure to keep all your receipts and manufacturer certifications, as you’ll need them for your records.
 This is a fantastic way to get some money back on your investment.

-Checking for Local Utility Rebates
+Find Local Utility Rebates

 Beyond federal programs, your local utility company is another great resource.
 Many providers in the Puget Sound area offer rebates to customers who install energy-efficient windows, as it helps reduce the overall demand on the power grid.
 These programs vary widely, so it’s important to check directly with your specific utility provider to see what they offer.
 You can usually find this information on their website under a “rebates” or “energy savings” section.
 Websites like the Efficient Windows Collaborative also track these incentives and can be a helpful starting point for your research.